Thursday, October 12, 2017

 • Code compiled with GCC 7.1 for a significant performance increase.
 Sounds good to me, but what would I know about programming!

-• Many new optimisations, mainly around text rendering for authenticity.
+• Many new optimisations, primarily focused on text rendering for authenticity.

 • Emulation is fine, but it's BEST played using a real Atari.
 By far.